anirudhRowjee/e2ee-toolkit/README.md

-# UE20CS101 Project - E2EE Sandbox
+# UE20CS101 Project - E2EE toolkit

 Of late there has been a lot of concern about what End-To-End Encryption really is, and how it works.
 This project is intended to serve as a live demonstration of what really happens when you start talking with someone on an app that offers end-to-end-encyption, including features that allow you to see both the encrypted and decrypted text being sent across.